Samerotte-Lab/Samerotte-Lab.github.io/news/_posts/2025-06-19-grc-posters.md

 category: news
 tags: [publication]
 ---
-Kara, Natalie, Alex, Rachel, Mohammad, Reza, and Leandra presented posters at the Gordon Conference on Molecular Mechanisms of Evolution in Eaaton, MA.
+Kara, Natalie, Alex, Rachel, Mohammad, Reza, and Leandra presented posters at the Gordon Conference on Molecular Mechanisms of Evolution in Easton, MA.